julianfbeck/LAI/terraform/Readme.md

 ## Configuration
 This project sets up a docker container containing an Learn Analytics in Ilias instance along with a reverse proxy and a letsencrypt companion providing a TLS certificate for the domain `hska-tgl.dynu.net`.
+The DNS update is done after every launch of the compute instance using Dynamic DNS provided by `dynu.net`.
 All containers are provisioned using docker compose.
 The docker compose configuration is located in `terraform/instance/templates/docker-compose.yml`.
 It configures an nginx reverse proxy for the domain to automatically redirect port 80 to 443 which enforces encrypted communication.
 By passing the docker socket to the reverse proxy it is able to inspect other running containers such as the container using the desired `hskatgl/lai` image.
+As this image is currently set to private on Docker Hub an authentication is required which is done in `terraform/instance/templates/run.sh` using `docker login`.
 The `VIRTUAL_HOST` environment variable defines which domains should terminate onto this container, by default it will select port 80, however using the `VIRTUAL_PORT` variable this can be configured as desired.
 The `SSL_POLICY` is configured to TLSv1.2 which is state of the art for encrypted communication.
 The `LETSENCRYPT_HOST` environment variable defines the domain for which a TLS certificate should be